-Tip: Use the stalks and fronds that come off a fennel bulb for the most intense flavor.
+Technique tip: Use the stalks and fronds that come off a fennel bulb for the most intense flavor.
 No feathery fronds on the bulb?
 Add a teaspoon of fennel seeds to the aromatic vegetables you sauté to begin the dish.

-- 7 tablespoons extra-virgin olive oil
+- 7 tablespoons extra-virgin olive oil, divided

 - 1 medium yellow or white onion, chopped (about 1 cup)

-- 2 medium carrots, peeled and chopped (about 2⁄3 cup)
+- 2 medium carrots, peeled and chopped (about 2/3 cup)

-- 2 medium celery stalks, chopped (about ½ cup)
+- 2 medium celery stalks, chopped (about 1/2 cup)

 - 2 teaspoons minced garlic

-- 1 (28-ounce) can crushed tomatoes (about 3½ cups)
+- One (28-ounce) can crushed tomatoes

 - 3 medium yellow potatoes, peeled and diced (about 1½ cups)

-- 1½ cups chopped fennel
+- 1½ cups chopped fennel (bulbs, stalks, and fronds)

-- ¼ cup loosely packed fresh Italian flat-leaf parsley leaves, chopped
+- 1/4 cup loosely packed fresh Italian flat-leaf parsley leaves, chopped

 - 2 tablespoons chopped fresh basil leaves

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ½ teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-2. Add the onion, carrots, and celery; cook, stirring often, until soft but not browned, about 5 minutes.
+2. Add the onion, carrots and celery; cook, stirring often, until soft but not browned, about 5 minutes.
 Add the garlic and cook until fragrant, about 20 seconds.